Budibase/website/content/blog/app-building/difference-between-rule-based-role-based-access-control.md

 The system then uses boolean logic to determine whether each condition is true or false, and assigns permissions based on this or moves onto another nested condition.

 Rules can be built around different combinations of attributes, or just one.
-So for example, a very simple rule-based system might only take account of a user’s current location to determine permissions.
+So, a very simple rule-based access control example might only take account of a user’s current location to determine permissions.

 In a more complex system, you might use their location as one factor, but also take account of their department, length of service, current device, or any other attributes or environmental factors.